Trafford Centre: Genesis

-The Trafford Centre would be granted planning permission in 1993, but this was later blocked by the Court of Appeal.
+The Trafford Centre would be granted planning permission in 1993 after a second public inquiry, but this was reversed in 1994 by the Court of Appeal.
 The Peel Group appealed the decision which lead to the case being considered by the House of Lords, the highest court in the land at the time.

-On the 24 May 1995 the House of Lords overturned the 1993 Court of Appeal judgement therefore re-instating the 1993 grant of planning permission and settling the long running planning process for good.
+On the 24 May 1995 the House of Lords overturned the 1994 Court of Appeal judgement therefore re-instating the 1993 grant of planning permission and settling the long running planning process for good.

 John Whittaker was not perturbed by the protracted planning challenges and always expected the decision to eventually be made in his favour.
 The extended timescale allowed Whittaker and the centre's architect, Rodney Carran of Chapman Taylor architects to visit shopping centres around the world for inspiration.

 Following the House of Lords' decision to approve the scheme in May 1995 work began on designing the final version of the centre.
 Bovis Construction was appointed as the lead contractor in October 1995.
 In February 1996, Selfridges was announced as the first anchor tenant.
 Later that month an exhibition showcasing the design of the centre was held at Trafford Town Hall.

 Construction commenced on-site in May 1996, with piling works.
 Assembly of the steel frame began in August.
 By December 1996 the dome's skeleton was visible on the skyline.
 By late 1997, the steel frame was complete and significant progress had been made on the facade and interior.
-During the summer of 1998 construction was at its peak, with 3,000 workers on-site fitting out retail units and completing other parts of the building.
+During the summer of 1998 construction reached its peak, with 3,000 workers on-site fitting out retail units and completing other parts of the building.
 After 27 months of construction, Peel had invested £600 million.

 An opening party for 2,000 invited guests was held in The Orient days before the centre opened to the public.
 John Whittaker made a theatrical entrance to the stage arriving on a zipline dressed as ships captain.
 The Trafford Centre would open its doors on 10 September 1998, with approximately 140,000 eager shoppers visiting on opening day.

 An extension known as The Great Hall opened in March 2007, expanding the centre's dining options.
 A new wing, Trafford Palazzo (originally known as Barton Square) opened in March 2008.
 Initially focused on homeware and furniture, this extension was redeveloped with works completing in early 2020.
 Barton Square became a separate entity to the Trafford Centre during the later part of 2020.